HengLan/LaSOT_Evaluation_Toolkit/README.md

 ## Notification (Downloading dataset and tracking results)

-There is a problem with the data sever.
-Please use the following links to download dataset:
+$\underline{There is a problem with the data sever.
+Please use the following links to download dataset:}$

 * Download the whole dataset through Google driver: https://bit.ly/LaSOTAll
 * Download each category through Google driver: https://bit.ly/LaSOTEach